-The ATF recommends that if you want to give someone a new firearm, rather than going to a gun store, buying it on your own and giving it to, say, your father, consider instead purchasing a gift certificate from that retailer and giving it to dad as his present.
+The Bureau of Alcohol.
+Tobacco, Firearms and Explosives (ATF) recommends that if you want to give someone a new firearm, rather than going to a gun store, buying it on your own and giving it to, say, your father, consider instead purchasing a gift certificate from that retailer and giving it to dad as his present.
 That way he’ll get the exact gun he wants, and there’s no question about who is “the actual buyer of the firearm,” which is a question any purchaser must certify on the Federal Form 4473 at the time of purchase.

 Buying a Gun as a Gift

 The next question is whether the person can own the gifted firearm where he or she lives.
-With more than 20,000 different gun laws on the books, even the kinds of firearms that law-abiding citizens can own vary from place to place; for example, juveniles (under age 18), generally speaking, are precluded by law from possessing a handgun and some states restrict certain types of firearms and magazine sizes.
-Check out the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) website for an overview of local laws or contact your state’s attorney general’s office.
+With more than 20,000 different gun laws on the books, even the kinds of firearms that law-abiding citizens can own vary from place to place; for example, juveniles (under age 18), generally speaking, are precluded by law from possessing a handgun, and some states restrict certain types of firearms and magazine sizes.
+Check out the ATF website for an overview of local laws or contact your state’s attorney general’s office.

-It is legal to purchase a firearm from a licensed firearms retailer that you intend to give as a gift.
+It is legal to purchase a firearm from a licensed firearm retailer that you intend to give as a gift.
 There’s no law that prohibits a gift of a firearm to a relative or friend who lives in your home state.
-However, whether you purchase a new firearm or want to gift a gun you already own, keep in mind that a few states (California, Colorado, Connecticut, Delaware, New York, Oregon, Rhode Island, Washington State) and the District of Columbia require you to transfer a firearm through a local licensed firearms retailer so an instant background check will be performed to make sure the recipient is not legally prohibited from owning the gun.
-Maryland and Pennsylvania require a background check for a private party transfer of a handgun.
-There are exceptions, so it’s important to carefully check the law of your state or ask your local firearms retailer.
+However, whether you purchase a new firearm or want to gift a gun you already own, keep in mind that some states (California, Colorado, Connecticut, Delaware, New York, Oregon, Rhode Island, Washington State) and the District of Columbia require you to transfer a firearm through a local licensed firearm retailer so an instant background check will be performed to make sure the recipient is not legally prohibited from owning the gun.
+Maryland and Pennsylvania require a background check for a private-party transfer of a handgun.
+There are exceptions*, so it’s important to carefully check the law of your state or ask your local firearm retailer.

 Shipping a Firearm